openshift-labs/lab-building-images/workshop/content/container-basics/05-networked-services.md

 Instead of the container ID, we use the `httpd` name we assigned to the container.
 The `-f` option says to tail the log files continually.

-Initially there will no log output, but make a web request against the web server by running:
+Initially there will be no log output, but make a web request against the web server by running:

 ```execute-2
 curl localhost